 Baby Eliza escaped famine Ireland to a life of beatings, prostitution and prison

-The Haunting: Why the long-dead female Irish immigrants who suffered horrific abuse deserve to be remembered
+The Haunting: Why the long-dead female Irish immigrants who suffered horrific abuse need to be remembered

 Eighteen-month-old Eliza O’Brien from Shanagolden in Co Limerick arrived in Australia on board the Blundell along with her mother in 1851.
 Photograph: Jane Theau